lightbend/fdp-sample-applications/README.md

 # Build the code

-We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for managing and building the code.
 The project is organized as several modules:

 * `akkastreamssvc` - Akka Streams implementation of model serving